 - 1. Chassis manufacturer. - 2.
 Chassis manufacture date. - 3.
-Month and year of manufacture at Winnebago Industries. - 4.
-Gross Vehicle Weight Rating: Total permissible weight of the vehicle, including driver, passengers, total cargo carried (including all liquids) and equipped with all options. - 5.
+Month and year of manufacture at Winnebago Industries[®]. - 4.
+Gross Vehicle Weight Rating: Total permissible weight of the vehicle, including driver, passengers, total cargo carried (including all liquids), and equipped with all options. - 5.
 Gross Axle Weight Rating: Total permissible weight allowed for the front and rear axles (listed in pounds and kilograms). - 6.
 Suitable Tire Choice: Tires recommended to meet handling and safety requirements.
 When replacing any of the tires on your vehicle, always replace with a tire that meets these specifications. - 7.
 Suitable Rim Choice: Wheel rims recommended to meet handling and safety requirements.
 When replacing any of the rims on your vehicle, always replace with a rim that meets these specifications. - 8.
-Cold Inflation Pressure: Inflation pressures at Gross Axle Weight Ratings recommended (while Cold) for the tires originally equipped
+Cold Inflation Pressure: Inflation pressures at Gross Axle Weight Ratings recommended (while cold) for the tires originally equipped on your vehicle.
+These pressure levels must be maintained to assure proper handling, safety, and fuel economy.

-- on your vehicle.
-These pressure levels must be maintained to assure proper handling, safety and fuel economy. - 9.
-Rear Axle Wheel Configuration: Single or Dual as it relates to the inflation. - 10.
-Serial Number: This is the serial number assigned to the completed vehicle by Winnebago Industries. - 11.
-Vehicle Identification Number (VIN): This number identifies the chassis on which the motor home is built.
+- 9. Rear Axle Wheel Configuration: Single or Dual as it relates to the inflation. - 10.
+Serial Number: This is the serial number assigned to the completed vehicle by Winnebago Industries. - Vehicle Identification Number (VIN): This number identifies the chassis on which the motor home is built.
 The 10th digit of the VIN designates the chassis model year.
 (7=2007, 8=2008, etc.).
 This information is useful when ordering chassis repair parts. - 12.
 Type: States the NHTSA designated usage classification for your motor home.
 MPV signifies a Multi-purpose Passenger Vehicle. - 13.
-Model: Lists the Winnebago product model number of your vehicle. - 14.
 Color: Signifies the color code number of the decor used throughout the vehicle.
-This number is necessary for ordering replacement cushions, curtains, carpet, etc.
+This number is necessary for ordering replacement cushions, curtains, carpet, etc. - 14.
+Winnebago[®] model year and series/family name. - 15.
+Model: Lists the Winnebago product model number of your vehicle.

-SPECIFICATIONS AND CAPACITITES
+SPECIFICATIONS AND CAPACITIES